Presence Tracking

 // Fetch fresh presence list from server

-const freshList = await room.fetchPresence()
+const freshList = await client.fetchPresence()

 console.log('Server says online:', freshList.length)